Dual consciousness: Split-brain patients and the corpus callosotomy

 The first successful corpus callosotomies on humans were performed in the 1930s.
 The purpose of the procedure was to alleviate the effects of epilepsy when other forms of treatment (medications) had failed to stop the violent convulsions associated with the disorder.
 Epileptic seizures occur because of abnormal electrical discharges that spread across areas of the brain.
 William Van Wagenen proposed the idea of severing the corpus callosum to eliminate transcortical electrical signals across the brain's hemispheres.
 If this could be achieved, then the seizures should be reduced or even eliminated.

 The general procedure of a corpus callosotomy is as follows.
 The patient is put under anesthesia.
 Once the patient is in deep sleep, a craniotomy is performed.
 This procedure removes a section of the skull, leaving the brain exposed and accessible to the surgeon.
 The dura mater is pulled back so the deeper areas of the brain, including the corpus callosum, can be seen.
 Specialized instruments are placed into the brain that allows safe severing of the corpus.
 Initially, a partial callosotomy is performed, which only severs the front two-thirds of the callosum.
-It is important to note that because the back section of the callosum is preserved, visual information is still sent across both hemispheres.
-Though the corpus callosum loses a majority of its functioning during a partial callosotomy, it does not completely lose its capabilities.
-If this operation does not succeed in reducing the seizures, a complete callosotomy is needed to reduce the severity of the seizures.
+Though the corpus callosum loses a majority of its functioning during a partial callosotomy, it does not completely lose its capabilities; because the back section of the callosum is preserved, visual information is still sent across both hemispheres.
+If the operation does not succeed in reducing the seizures, a complete callosotomy is needed to reduce the severity of the seizures.

 A similar type of procedure, known as a commissurotomy, involves severing a number of interhemispheric tracts (such as the anterior commissure, the hippocampal commissure and the massa intermedia of the thalamus) in addition to the corpus callosum.

 After surgery, the split-brain patients are often given extensive neuropsychological assessments.
-An interesting finding among split-brain patients is many of them claim to feel normal after the surgery and do not feel that their brains are "split".
+One finding among split-brain patients is that many of them feel normal after the surgery and do not feel that their brains are "split".
 The corpus callosotomy and commissurotomy have been successful in reducing, and in some cases, eliminating epileptic seizures.
-Van Wagenen's theory was correct.
+This aligns with Van Wagenen's theory.

 Alien hand syndrome

-Alien hand syndrome, sometimes used synonymously with anarchic hand is a neurological disorder in which the afflicted person's hand appears to take on a mind of its own.
-Alien hand syndrome has been documented in some split brain patients.
+Alien hand syndrome, sometimes used synonymously with anarchic hand is a neurological disorder in which the afflicted person's hand appears to act on its own.
+Alien hand syndrome has been documented in some split-brain patients.